yaya2devops/aws-cloud-project-bootcamp/journal/week2.md

 ![AWS Official Website](https://d1.awsstatic.com/Product-Page-Diagram_AWS-X-Ray.6fd8b61bc76bd93741fc209c2afc194b494bff9a.png)

-It does this by collecting data about requests as they flow through your application, and then visualizing that data in a way that makes it easy to understand.
+**X-RAY** does this by collecting data about requests as they flow through your application, and then visualizing that data in a way that makes it easy to understand.

--  X-Ray daemon is a service that runs on your servers and collects the data that X-Ray needs.
-It then sends that data to the X-Ray service, which stores it and makes it available to you.

 Here is a cute diagram that shows how the X-Ray daemon works
 ```SH